top of page

 1 teaspoon of ground coriander seeds

-1-2 cloves of garlic (optional)
+1-2 cloves of garlic (optional) or 1 teaspoon of garlic powder

-Extra virgin olive oil
+1 tablespoon of extra virgin olive oil

-1 tin of chopped tomatoes
+400g tin of chopped tomatoes

-270 ml tin of coconut milk
+270 ml tin of full-fat coconut milk

 Method

-Bake at 180 degrees for 15 minutes
+Bake at 180 degrees for 15 minutes or until the vegetables have softened and the spices are aromatic.

-Remove the tray from the oven, pull the garlic cloves out remove and discard the skin and mash the garlic cloves with a fork.
-Mix the mashed garlic into one tin of chopped tomatoes and 270 ml of coconut milk.
-Add the tomato mix to the oven tray with the vegetables and chicken, mix in gently, and scrape the bottom of the pan to mix in the spices and all the flavour.
-Add half a cup of water
+Remove the tray from the oven, leaving the vegetables in the tray but removing the garlic cloves, discard the garlic skins, place the garlic in a bowl and mash with a fork.
+To the mashed garlic add the 400g tin of chopped tomatoes and 270 ml of coconut milk, then add the mix to the oven tray with the vegetables, stir in gently, and scrape the bottom of the tray to mix in the spices and all the flavour.
+Then add in the chicken thighs, these can be left whole or chopped into smaller pieces.

-2,092 views0 comments
+3,395 views0 comments

 Recent Posts